Among popular networking vendors, Ubiquiti has a unique approach, called UniFi, that fits all user demographics, from novice to enterprise-class.

 As mentioned, the UniFi Network is the application that turns a UniFi console into a “router.”
 This app, currently in version 9, has everything you’d look for in an advanced network, possibly more.

-Specifically, here are a few examples applicable for homes and SMBs:
+Specifically, here are a few examples applicable to homes and SMBs:

 - Flexible and in-depth port management, including VLAN, Dual-WAN, WAN/LAN roles, PoE, and much more.